Janonard/advanced-tessellated-machine/share/doc/atm/md/Assembler.md

 Symbol names may not be a keyword which may confuse the assembler like the registers or channels and may not start with `#`, `$` or `@`.
-Also, two symbols must not have the same names.
+Also, two symbols must not have the same name.

 ### memory manipulation

-There are these meta-commands that manipulate resulting memory:
+There are these meta-commands that manipulate the resulting memory directly:

 	#var		<8bitInt>
 	#var		<16bitInt>